aeris170/aeris170/README.md

 I am Doğa Oruç.
 I am based in Ankara, Turkey.

-I'm an enthusiastic Game Developer, Graphics Programmer and a Computer Scientist, focused on working on challenging projects and having fun while doing so.
+I'm an enthusiastic Graphics Programmer and a Computer Scientist, focused on working on challenging projects and having fun while doing so.

 ## - 🕹️ My Job

-I'm working as an <b>Game Engine Developer ;)</b> 🎮
+I'm working as a <b>Game Engine Developer ;)</b> 🎮

 ## - 🔭 I'm currently working on